syedwshah/SimpleTodo/README.md

 ## Notes

-As someone who has been building mobile apps mostly through the use of JavaScript libraries/frameworks such as React, it was a bit challenging at first to get acclimated with Java, something I haven't touched in a few years.
-Thankfully the tutorials were very easy to follow and any concerns I had with writing Java prior to starting the course became a minor issue.
-It was also great to learn how lightning fast it can be to build a front end with Android Studio.
+It was great to learn how lightning fast it can be to build a front end with Android Studio.
+As someone who has been building mobile apps through JavaScript libraries/frameworks such as React-Native, it was a bit challenging at first to get acclimated with Java.
+Thankfully the tutorials were very easy to follow and my concerns became minor issues.
 ## License

     Copyright [yyyy] [name of copyright owner]